 I hope these pages inspire you to explore or revisit an aspect of

-teaching and learning in your own practice and that you become a
+teaching and learning in your own practice, or use in your

-"Hogy!" and tell me about their journey.
+"Hi Sir!" or "Hoagy!" and tell me about their journey.
 Thank you.

 RELATIONSHIPS - KNOWING the

 student and discovering THEIR NEEDS.

-I have spent the last 16 years as an advisor of mathematics
+I have spent the last 19 years as an advisor of mathematics

 and statistics visiting many schools, meeting hundreds of